 The people of Syria flooded the streets in March 2011 in peaceful protest demanding many of the same rights we enjoy as Americans — freedom, democracy, and basic human dignity.

-Instead of addressing their concerns, President Bashar al-Assad brutally cracked down on protesters, initiating what has become one of the bloodiest and most destabilizing conflicts since World War II.
-Since 2011, over 500,000 people in Syria have been killed and over 12 million driven from their homes, with the total destruction in places of more than 50 percent of Syria’s medical and educational infrastructure.
+Instead of addressing their concerns, President Bashar al-Assad brutally cracked down on protesters, initiating what has become one of the most destabilizing conflicts since World War II.
+Over 500,000 people have been killed and 12 million driven from their homes.